 Sit-ups are a bedrock exercise to work yours abs and build your 6-pack.
 They can be done anywhere and anytime, with no equipment required.
 The U.S. military uses the sit-up as one of three exercises to measure physical fitness (the others being running and push-ups), so that is pretty good evidence of their importance and effectiveness.

 Proper form is a must to make sure you work not only your abdominal muscles, but your entire core (including your hip flexors).
 Your hip flexor muscles are a bundle of skeletal muscles which attach from your hips to your femur to pull your knee up.

 Sit-ups are a generally safe bodyweight exercise, but you should check with your physician if you have ever had any back issues.
 To safely perform the exercise, it is recommended to cross your arms on your chest, not put your hands behind your head.
-Putting your hands behind your head and pulling your head during the up movement puts unnecessary strain on your neck and spine.
+Putting your hands behind your head and pulling your head during the up movement can put unnecessary strain on your neck and spine.
+That being said, for most people either method is fine.

 Remember also that in order to actually see your 6-pack, your diet is 80% of the action.
-Yes, perform a solid and effective ab workout routine, but your diet has to be very clean.
+Yes, perform a solid and effective ab workout routine, but your diet has to be very clean to see your abs.
 A steady onslaught of burgers and pizza will not get the job done.
 As a general rule, to see your abs shine you will need to be at approximately 10% body fat.

 There is a lot more info on a great workout diet here.